 Our Pathology and Laboratory Quality Center for Evidence-based Guidelines (Center) develops guideline recommendations by following the National Academy of Medicine's Standards for Developing Trustworthy Clinical Practice Guidelines to ensure transparency and reduce bias.

 We produce guidelines alone or in conjunction with stakeholder partners.
 No industry funds are accepted.

 We uphold guideline integrity by avoiding or actively managing conflict of interest, real or perceived, which could influence or be perceived as influencing guideline decisions.
 Panel members are often leaders within their field and may have associations with industry.
 We strive to balance the panel with knowledgeable subject matter members while ensuring that majority of the panel is free from conflicts of interest.
 Disclosure is required throughout the guideline process, shared with all panel members, and cited in the manuscript.

 We compose multidisciplinary panels to include a methodologist, major stakeholder representation, and as appropriate, patient advocates.

 We ensure guideline integrity via a systematic review of the published medical literature using guideline development best practices.
 The panel also considers professional input not documented in literature (eg, grey literature) based on its scientific merit and expert opinion.

 Rating Strength of Recommendations

-CAP Center guidelines clearly articulate recommendations such that users may take appropriate action and implementation can be measured.
+Our guidelines clearly articulate recommendations such that users may take appropriate action and implementation can be measured.

-CAP Center guidelines are reviewed every four years or earlier with the publication of substantive and high-quality medical evidence that could potentially alter the original guideline recommendations.
+Our guidelines are reviewed every four years or earlier with the publication of substantive and high-quality medical evidence that could potentially alter the original guideline recommendations.